iweld/sql_interview_questions/QUESTIONS_AND_ANSWERS.md

 	('jake', 27),
 	('barbara', 42);
 ````
-First we have to create a new table with the same structure as the original table and no data.
+First we have to create a new table with the same structure as the original table and without data.

 ````sql
 DROP TABLE IF EXISTS copied_table;